liefery-it-legacy/blog/_posts/2017-07-19-favourite-podcasts.md

 categories: podcasts learning ruby
 ---

 We're often looking for ways to expand our knowledge, whether by reading a book, visiting a conference, or engaging in code reviews.
-A recent discussion in our slack channel last week revealed that many of us also listen to podcasts, and we couldn't think of a better inaugural engineering blogpost than to share that info with you.
+A recent discussion in our Slack channel last week revealed that many of us also listen to podcasts, and we couldn't think of a better inaugural engineering blogpost than to share that info with you.

 So here are our picks.
 Let us know if you agree or suggest your own in the comments!

 1. [Ruby Book Club](http://rubybookclub.com/) - English

 The Ruby Book Club does what it says on the tin.
-Each week, Saron Yitbarek and Nadio Odunayo talk through the latest chapter of a programming book that they're reading together and discuss it in incredibly accessible and entertaining detail.
+Each week, Saron Yitbarek and Nadia Odunayo talk through the latest chapter of a programming book that they're reading together and discuss it in incredibly accessible and entertaining detail.
 Currently they're working their way through Ruby Under a Microscope, but have also dissected Refactoring Ruby and 99 Bottles.

 2. [The Bike Shed](http://bikeshed.fm/) - English

-The Bike Shed is great for rubyists.
+The Bike Shed is great for Rubyists.
 The podcast plays host to many Rails developers and provides insights into codebase constraints.
+Sean Griffin, full time Rails contributor, makes frequent appearances to discuss ActiveRecord internals and his own ORM for Rust - Diesel.
+Definitely worth listening to if you are curious about open source and databases.

 3. [The Ruby Rogues](https://devchat.tv/ruby-rogues) - English

 The Ruby Rogues (or RR) is a treasure trove for RoR programmers.
-Big name guests and open source contributers frequent this podcast to talk about a wide range of topics from the latest version of Rails, to salary negotiation, to Crystal.
+Big name guests and open source contributors chat about a wide range of topics from the latest version of Rails, to salary negotiation, to Crystal.
 With over 300 episodes, there's something for everyone.
 Don't know where to start?
-We can recommend [episode #278: Consequences of an Insightful Algorithm with Carina C Zona](https://devchat.tv/ruby-rogues/278-rr-consequences-of-an-insightful-algorithm-with-carina-c-zona.)
+We can recommend [episode #278: Consequences of an Insightful Algorithm with Carina C. Zona](https://devchat.tv/ruby-rogues/278-rr-consequences-of-an-insightful-algorithm-with-carina-c-zona.)

 4. [Software Engineering Radio](http://www.se-radio.net/) - English

 SE Radio is an educational resource for professional software developers.
 Despite the sometimes patchy audio quality, the incredibly wide range of topics presented are well worth a listen.
-Looking to learn about Docker, Elasticseach, Machine Learning, Rust, or Sonic Pi?
+Looking to learn about Docker, Elasticsearch, Machine Learning, Rust, or Sonic Pi?
 SE Radio has everything.

 5. [The Changelog](https://changelog.com/podcast) - English